hbctraining/Training-modules/Accessing_public_genomic_data/lessons/accessing_genome_reference_data.md

 </p>

-Now, on an HPC environment (O2 or Odyssey) use would use the `wget` command to download the reference data:
+Now, on an HPC environment (O2 or Odyssey) you could use the `wget` command to download the reference data:

 ```bash
 ## DO NOT RUN